 Open innovation challenges are flourishing in Japan.
 NTT, the telecommunication giant, has been running Open Innovation challenges for Technology startups for the last nine years.
 Metlife has also been pushing digital insurance transformation global open innovation challenges.

-Through its global network of partners in Universities, startups or corporations, Hashi Innovation Consulting provides the necessary foundations to start or strengthen successful open innovation projects and ultimately enter the Japanese market.
+Through its global network of partners in Universities, startups, or corporations, Hashi Consulting provides the necessary foundations to start or strengthen successful open innovation projects, deal with intellectual property, and ultimately enter the Japanese market.